Updated June 27, 2023

 Furthermore, everyone knows that there is too much money in politics.
 We can fix our broken campaign finance system by passing policies such as public funding for elections, which would help reduce the influence of dark money.

 These pro-democracy reforms are not just good ideas, they’re also possible!
-Recently, Alaska held their first-ever election under a new nonpartisan primary system, and RCV has been expanded to Hawaii, Burlington, Vermont, and all of Maine's cities and towns.
+Recently, Alaska held their first-ever election under a new nonpartisan primary system, and RCV has been expanded to Hawaii, Burlington, Vermont, all of Maine's cities and towns, and now Oregon.
 We’ve also seen successful efforts to protect and expand ballot access in Rhode Island, North Dakota, and Missouri.

 2. Listen and ask clarifying questions.